Tapir: Behaviour

 Although they frequently live in dryland forests, tapirs with access to rivers spend a good deal of time in and under water, feeding on soft vegetation, taking refuge from predators, and cooling off during hot periods.
 Tapirs near a water source will swim, sink to the bottom, and walk along the riverbed to feed, and have been known to submerge themselves to allow small fish to pick parasites off their bulky bodies.
 Along with freshwater lounging, tapirs often wallow in mud pits, which helps to keep them cool and free of insects.

 In the wild, the tapir's diet consists of fruit, berries, and leaves, particularly young, tender vegetation.
 Tapirs will spend many of their waking hours foraging along well-worn trails, snouts to the ground in search of food.
 Baird's tapirs have been observed to eat around 40 kg (85 lb) of vegetation in one day.

 Tapirs are largely nocturnal and crepuscular, although the smaller mountain tapir of the Andes is generally more active during the day than its congeners.
 They have monocular vision.

 Copulation may occur in or out of water.
-In captivity, mating pairs will often copulate several times during oestrus.Animal Diversity Web fact sheet on Tapirus terrestris Intromission lasts between 10 and 20 minutes.
+In captivity, mating pairs will often copulate several times during oestrus.
+Intromission lasts between 10 and 20 minutes.